rbrahul/SimpleWebEditor/README.md

 # SimpleWebEditor
 A simple html,css and javascript editor to write and test html,css and javascript in realtime.
+It uses HTML5 LocalStorage to save snippets.
+And has the ability to export and import these snippet as JSON format.
 #Basic Featuers
 ```
 1. Write and Test HTML